PyVRP/PyVRP/docs/source/setup/why_pyvrp.rst

 Each of the projects we compare here has its own strengths and weaknesses.
 We do not aim for a completely exhaustive discussion, but instead try to focus on the following aspects: *scale*, *solution quality*, *project activity*, *ease of use*, and *ease of modification*.
-The following table provides a subjective overview of the relative strengths of each project.
+The following table provides a balanced overview of each project.
-We discuss these further below.
+We discuss our reasoning further below.

 .. list-table::
    :header-rows: 1